Cleveland Sellers: Civil rights activism

-In 1962 Sellers enrolled in Howard University.
-After the 1960 protest, Sellers' father had forbidden his son's jeopardizing himself by becoming an activist.
-Nevertheless, Sellers became involved with the Nonviolent Action Group (NAG) where he met Stokely Carmichael.
-Carmichael deeply inspired Sellers as he was like-minded and a prominent face of the movement on campus.
-Carmichael's house became NAG headquarters, where Malcolm X himself frequented and advocated to students about the idea of black nationalism, which often criticized MLK's entirely peaceful and inclusive stance.
-Although some were reluctant, it was an interesting concept.
-Right before the March on Washington, Bayard Rustin, head coordinator of the movement, contacted NAG asking them to supply what they could to the march.
-Sellers and others supplied signs and food during the march.
-As Sellers walked through the masses at the march, he could hear Malcolm X's message in his ear.
+In 1962, Sellers enrolled in Howard University.
+After the 1960 protests, his father had forbidden him from jeopardizing himself by engaging in further radical action.
+Nevertheless, Sellers joined the Nonviolent Action Group (NAG) where he met Stokely Carmichael, who inspired Sellers as he was a like-minded student and prominent in the campus movement.
+Carmichael's house served as NAG headquarters, where Malcolm X spoke to students about black nationalism, while also criticizing Martin Luther King Jr. for insufficient militancy.
+Shortly before the 1963 the March on Washington, the event's organizer Bayard Rustin contacted NAG and asked them to supply what they could to aid the marchers.
+Sellers and others provided signs and food that day.
+As he walked through the crowds at the march, he said he could hear Malcolm X's message in his ear.

 In 1964, Sellers became involved with the Student Non-Violent Coordinating Committee (SNCC).
-The SNCC was founded in 1960 by students.
-He was very spiritually disciplined and took an "oath of poverty" after joining, forsaking education, family and pleasures of student life to focus on the movement.
-He was immediately assigned to Holly Springs, Mississippi, to coordinate voting registration and advocate for the Mississippi Freedom Democratic Party.
-He and his colleagues were met with intense racism while in Mississippi.
-When they returned home, they felt beat down and as though nothing had been accomplished.
-So, when Sellers was elected program director of the SNCC the next year, he quickly took action to revise the goals of the organization.
+The organization had been founded by students in 1960.
+Sellers was a spiritually disciplined person, who took an "oath of poverty" after joining SNCC, and forsook education, family and pleasures of student life to focus on the movement.
+He was quickly assigned to Holly Springs, Mississippi, to coordinate voting registration and advocate for the Mississippi Freedom Democratic Party.
+He and his colleagues encountered intense racism there.
+When they returned home, they felt dejected as though nothing had been accomplished.
+When Sellers was elected SNCC's program director the next year, he took action to revise the direction of the organization.

-Sellers thought the philosophical tactics of the SNCC weren't working, and he instead wanted to implement extremely focused and achievable goals for the group.
-Many group members didn't like the hard crack-down of the organization, but Sellers believed it to be the best way to make a change.
-Some members of the SNCC, especially Carmichael, began advocating for black empowerment, specifically, black power.
+He thought the current SNCC tactics were not working, that the goals were too abstract, and he wanted instead for the organization to pursue focused, achievable goals.
+Many SNCC members did not like his hard crack-down within the organization, but Sellers believed it to be the best way to make necessary changes.
+Other SNCC members, especially Carmichael, began advocating for black power.
 Sellers preached, and continues to preach, that the idea of black power was never meant to undermine white people, but simply was a concept meant to empower and celebrate the black community.
-Still, many white Americans saw black power as a system advocating for black superiority, and by 1967, it had a largely negative reputation.
-Although SNCC ended up having many critics and eventually disintegrating, the concept of black power sent a "wake up call" to America and allowed some members of the black community to emotionally express feelings of injustice to the community.
+Still, many white Americans saw black power as an ideology advocating black superiority.
+By 1967, it had a largely negative reputation in the country.
+Although SNCC ended up having many critics and eventually disbanding, the black power concept sent a "wake up call" to America and helped the black community express its sense of pride.

-Sellers was also one of the first members of SNCC to refuse to be drafted into the U.S. military as a protest against the Vietnam War.
-The leadership of SNCC thought that the Johnson Administration was trying to silence SNCC by drafting its leadership.
-Sellers graduated with a BA degree from Shaw University in 1967.
-After graduation, he returned to South Carolina, drained from the SNCC.
+In 1966, Sellers was one of the first SNCC leaders to refuse to be drafted into the U.S. military as a protest against the Vietnam War.
+His refusal became part of a larger resistance that year by SNCC to allowing black men to fight in what was viewed as an unjust war against other people of color.

+In 1967, Sellers graduated from Shaw University in Raleigh, North Carolina with a Bachelor of Arts degree in liberal studies.
+He then returned to South Carolina, feeling emotionally drained from his time with SNCC.